millipz/millipz.github.io/CV/index.md

 ## Profile

-I am a UK registered architect, with experience at every stage of design, including administering contracts up to £5M.
+I am a UK registered architect, with experience at every stage of design, including administering contracts up to £5M, and lead architect on projects up to £10M.
 I have a wealth of experience of working with existing buildings, including many historic and listed buildings.

+I am a strong advocate for using appropriate technology to help improve the construction process on all projects, including BIM and workflow automation where possible.

 I also have a keen interest in how design can help to address the challenges of development around the world, and increase the resilience of the poorest and most vulnerable communities.

-Specialties: Project Management, Design Team Leadership, Complex Refurbishment, CAD Standards, 3D Modelling, Teaching & Training.
+Specialties: Project Management, Design Team Leadership, Complex Refurbishment, BIM, CAD Standards, 3D Modelling, Teaching & Training.

 ## Experience

 ### [TSH Architects](http://www.tsharchitects.co.uk/), Oxford

-#### Project Architect (2015 - Present)
+#### Senior Architect (2015 - Present)

-Leading education and sports projects across the South East.
+Leading education and sports projects across the South East up to £10M, including projects for Lincoln College, Oxford and St Hilda's Collge, Oxford.
 Improving office QA and standards adoption.
-Developing BIM pilot projects.
+Delivering BIM pilot projects.

 ### [London Metropolitan University](http://www.londonmet.ac.uk/faculties/the-cass/), London